Cancel anytime

 - Acquisition Price (USD millions): 950

-- Strategic Rationale: Expanded News Corp's digital real estate footprint in the U.S.
+- Strategic Rationale: Expanded News Corp's presence in the digital real estate market through Realtor.com.

 Growth Trajectory and Initiatives